How to improve data security across a remote workforce: a lesson in security training

 The belief that there is no way of preventing human error-caused data breaches leaves your organisation at risk of big mistakes.

 This interpretation of employee mistakes and outbound email is incorrect.
-Accidents caused by people can be avoided; but only when provided with the appropriate tools and training.
-N.B.
-It’s also important to utilise a thorough and precise audit of activity should the worst happen.
+Accidents caused by people can be avoided; but only when employees are provided with the right tools and training.

 Here are the top five reasons why your data loss prevention (DLP) strategy must prioritise real-time awareness training and innovative user-friendly tech to be truly effective.